Hans Abraham

 Hans Abraham (born February 24, 1995) is an Indonesian professional basketball player who plays for the Borneo Hornbills of the Indonesian Basketball League (IBL).
-Prior to the Prawira Bandung, Abraham played for the CLS Knights and Satria Muda BritAma.
-He played college basketball for the UPH Eagles.
+Prior to the Prawira Bandung, Abraham played for the CLS Knights and Satria Muda BritAma, and played college basketball for the UPH Eagles.

 High school

-At SMA 1 PSKD Jakarta he was selected as a DBL All-Star in 2012 where they sent the All-Star team to City of Gold Coast, in Australia.
+At SMA 1 PSKD, Jakarta he was selected for the DBL All-Star team in 2012.

 National team career

-Abraham has been a member of Indonesia men's national under-16 basketball team at the 2011 FIBA Asia Under-16 Championship in Nha Trang, Vietnam where he averaged 11,1 points per game.
+Abraham was a member of Indonesia men's national under-16 basketball team at the 2011 FIBA Asia Under-16 Championship in Nha Trang, Vietnam.

 Personal life

-Abraham got married on October 1st, 2022 to Elviena Mutiara.
-The couple got married at the InterContinental Bandung.
-In October 2024, Abraham had a daughter.
+Abraham got married at the InterContinental Bandung on October 1st, 2022, to Elviena Mutiara.